-Individual therapy: During individual therapy at our center, patients meet with a member of our social service staff or nursing staff for daily sessions, depending on their needs.
+Individual therapy: Patients in the inpatient program may meet with a member of our social service staff (LCSW, LMSW, LPC, or PLPC) or nursing staff (RN or LPN) for individual therapy as needed.
 During these sessions, individuals are able to discuss pressing issues, receive support, and work through issues that they may not feel comfortable discussing in groups at our center.
 These sessions are a strong asset for helping individuals learn to manage the symptoms of brief psychotic disorder.

 Group therapy: Groups are in many ways the foundation of treatment at Covington Behavioral Health Hospital.
 Groups allow individuals to share their experiences, learn from others, and give and receive support.
 Led by our social services staff, nursing staff, activity therapists, and mental health technicians, we offer a range of groups such as:

 - Psychoeducation groups provide information about brief psychotic disorder and other issues of interest to our patients.

 - Process groups help patients process their emotions and practice new skills and ways of relating to others.

 - Activity groups give patients opportunities to use their bodies and exercise as well as socialize with each other and participate in many other activities.